-At this point, it is possible to develop a reasonable theory about where we are, roughly, and where we should be going next.
+At this point, we can develop a reasonable theory about where we are, roughly, and where we should be going next.
 But in the meantime, -- Jump!!

 -- It's just memory.
 Memory!
 It's not my fault.

-Dr Joe has still another theory -- let's let him give it a try.
+Dr Joe has still another theory -- we'll let him give it a try.

 -- Please don't take us through there, we'll end up four metres down.

-Presently our guide has given it up and is indulging us in a decade-old quasi-memory of an unmarked trail that comes up somewhere near here and descends down right to the car.
+Presently our guide has given it up and is indulging us in our decade-old quasi-memory of an unmarked trail that comes up somewhere near here and descends down right to the car.

 One of us is almost convinced that this is it, our long-lost unmarked trail, unfortunately ascending rather than descending at the moment, but that is almost the very definition of faith.